 A coordinated care plan is crucial for managing opioid dependence during pregnancy.
 Collaboration between addiction specialists and obstetricians ensures comprehensive care for both mother and baby, helping monitor progress and adjust treatment as needed.

-There are scenarios where switching medications may be necessary during pregnancy.
+There are scenarios where switching medications may be necessary during pregnancy, including cases where women consider how to get off Suboxone under guided medical supervision.
 For instance, some women might need to switch from Suboxone to buprenorphine-only formulations based on their medical history and current health status.
 Discussing these options with healthcare providers helps in making informed decisions.

 Reducing stigma and ensuring safety through open communication is crucial.
 Pregnant women should feel supported and not judged for their condition.
 Encouraging open dialogue with healthcare providers can help in creating a supportive environment that prioritizes the health and well-being of both the mother and the baby.
 It is important that pregnant women seek prenatal care to ensure their health and that of their baby.